nazunalika/linux-guide-and-hints/source/errata/removed.rst

 12-17-2020

-- training/ex294 was removed, as it was not a fit for this website and could not be modified to suit us and was missing credit to the original author. people who are training for the ex294 are encouraged to look for the EX407 article on lisenet as it will be sufficient enough to train for the exam.
+- training/ex294 was removed, as it was not a fit for this website and was missing credit to the original author nor could it be modified in a manner to suit us. people who are training for the ex294 are encouraged to look for the EX407 article on `<lisenet https://www.lisenet.com/2019/ansible-sample-exam-for-ex407/>`__ as it will be sufficient enough to train for the exam.
+I personally highly recommend using this as a resource instead.

 12-01-2019